Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:formulation} introduces the optimal allocation problem.
 Section \ref{sec:comonotone} provides some background on the comonotone improvement result for Schur-concave functionals, and motivates the notion of a comonotone market.
 Our main characterization result for law-invariant and positively homogeneous monetary utilities is provided in Section \ref{sec:explicit}.
 Section \ref{sec:risk_sharing} provides an application to risk-sharing markets with coherent risk measures, and includes some numerical illustrations.
-Section \ref{sec:conclusion} concludes, and the proofs of our main results can be found in the Appendix.
+Section \ref{sec:conclusion} concludes.
+The proofs of our main results, as well as some related analysis, can be found in the \hyperlink{LinkToAppendix}{Appendix}.